armandjcovaler/armandjcovaler/README.md

 - 👀 I’m interested in Dotnet, React, Aws, Python, Azure, DevOps, Kubernetes, Docker
 - 🌱 I’m currently learning Azure, AWS and DevOps
 - 💞️ I’m looking to collaborate on All things Covaler related
-- 📫 How to reach me [website](https://armandjordaan.com) for all the links and to my public git account
+- 📫 How to reach me: [website](https://armandjordaan.com) for all the links and to my public git account

 <!---
 armandjcovaler/armandjcovaler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.